Skip to article frontmatterSkip to article content

 For instance, the SCHEME FOR ADVECTION ... keywords for velocities, tracers, and turbulence modeling are defined with the hydrodynamics (Telemac2d/3d) steering file’s general numerical parameters for finite elements.
 In addition, the advection scheme for suspended load can be defined in the Gaia steering file with the SCHEME FOR ADVECTION OF SUSPENDED SEDIMENTS keyword that accepts one of the following integer keywords (for 2d only):

-The options 4 and 14 can be defined along with the keyword definition CONTINUITY CORRECTION : YES that enables a correction of vertical convection velocities.
+The options 4 and 14 can be defined along with the keyword definition CORRECTION ON CONVECTION VELOCITY : YES (logical, default NO) that modifies the depth-averaged convection velocity to account for the vertical gradients of velocity and concentration.
 This setting avoids overestimating suspended load, especially in deep waters, but it is not used in this tutorial.

 The SCHEME OPTION FOR ADVECTION OF SUSPENDED SEDIMENTS can be additionally defined to either use a strong (default of 1) or a weak (2) form for advection.
 A weak form decreases numerical Diffusion, is more conservative, and increases computation time (read more in the Telemac2d steady section).